-• The Electoral Law of South Africa recognizes the role of the local peace committees in mediation of electoral disputes.
-The transition from apartheid to a new democratic dispensation from 1991 to 1994 was supported by fairly well-developed peace architecture, with the local peace committees (LPCs) as the primary strategy to prevent violence.
+South Africa's transition from apartheid to a new democratic dispensation from 1991 to 1994 was supported by fairly well-developed peace architecture, with the local peace committees (LPCs) as the primary strategy to prevent violence.
 The LPCs were a product of the National Peace Accord signed on September 1991 by 27 South African stakeholders, including the government, the main political parties and the major liberation movements.
-The South African Electoral Law (103A, insertion to the 2003 amendment to the Electoral Act, no. 34, 2003) states that the Independent Electoral Commission of South Africa (IEC) can resolve any electoral dispute, complaint or infringement of the code of conduct through conciliation or mediation.
+The South African Electoral Law (103A, insertion to the 2003 amendment to the Electoral Act, no. 34, 2003) states that the Independent Electoral Commission of South Africa (IEC) can resolve any electoral dispute, complaint or infringement of the CoC through conciliation or mediation (Tip 2011).